- Docs

 Zip & Unzip

-Zip and unzip are available through the Web Interface (Web UI), the Command Line Interface (CLI) App, and through SDK & APIs.
+Zip and Unzip functionality is available through the Web Interface (Web UI), the Command Line Interface (CLI) App, and through SDK & APIs.

 When unzipping, you can choose to extract one file from the archive or the entire contents.
 The default unzip behavior is to extract the full archive contents into the destination folder.

-Browse the contents of a .zip archive before extracting it.
+You can also browse the contents of a .zip archive before extracting it.
 You can see each file name and its uncompressed size.
-Use this to confirm the archive contents and avoid extracting the wrong data.

 Permissions Required